tatumio/doc/docs/rpc/tezos-rpc-documentation/getLevelsCheckpoint.md

 ### Overview

 **DEPRECATED**: This method is deprecated.
 It is recommended to use `../levels/{checkpoint, savepoint, caboose, history_mode}` instead.
-The `getCheckpoint` method provides information about the current checkpoint for a specified chain in Tezos.
+The `getLevelsCheckpoint` method provides information about the current checkpoint for a specified chain in Tezos.

 ### Example use cases: